 When acquiring a domain, consider whether free or paid WHOIS protection or private domain registration aligns with your privacy preferences.
 These services can help safeguard your personal information and reduce unwanted contact from spammers and telemarketers.

-However, remember that domain extensions (e.g., .gov, .edu) may restrict WHOIS privacy, so checking the policies associated with your chosen domain extension and registrar is essential.
+However, remember that domain extensions (e.g., .gov, .edu) may restrict WHOIS privacy, so it’s essential to check the policies associated with your chosen domain extension and registrar.

 Online Reputation Management Tools: Protecting Your Online Presence: